Branson Missouri, USA Travel Guide

 Historic Downtown Branson features late 19th and early 20th-century architecture, reflecting the town's early days as a railroad and lake resort.

 Shepherd of the Hills Historical Park, while mainly an outdoor show venue, sits on the homestead that inspired Harold Bell Wright's famous novel.
-Chapel of the Ozarks (at College of the Ozarks) is a beautiful stone chapel overlooking the lake.
+Chapel of the Ozarks (at College of the Ozarks) is a beautiful stone chapel looking out over the lake.

 Veterans Memorial Museum serves as a significant memorial site, honoring military personnel.